keptn/keptn.github.io/content/docs/0.14.x/operate/backup_and_restore/index.md

 kubectl cp keptn/$MONGODB_POD:/tmp/dump ./mongodb-backup/ -c mongodb
 ```

-### Backup Git credentials
+### Back up Git credentials

-For projects where you have configured a Git upstream repository, we advise you to backup the Kubernetes secrets needed to access those.
+For projects where you have configured a Git upstream repository, we advise you to back up the Kubernetes secrets needed to access those.
 To do so, please execute the following command for each project for which you have configured an upstream repo:

 ```console